-In the most general case, we can consider continuous deformation to be the result of a translation, rotation and stretching along the major axes.
-In the classical derivation of seismicelastic strain we do not consider the rotational components.
-Seismic deformation results by subjecting a rock to stress with a minimal amount of temporary deformation.
+Deformation is the response of a body of rock to stress.
 Because we are considering the elastic wave field we will consider deformations that too small to reach the yield strength of the rock and change shape or size permanently.
-It is helpful to describe a general deformation field as a function of position in three-dimensional space:
+We describe a general deformation field as a function of position in three-dimensional space: